Table of Contents[Hide][Show]

 - SLOWLY bring up to low heat in a medium saucepan, being careful not to let it boil.
 When it is warmed and barely starting to thicken, it is ready.

-- Chill in fridge for a few hours or overnight and whisk alcohol in just before serving.
+- Chill in refrigerator for a few hours or overnight and whisk in alcohol just before serving.

-- Whisk or blend the egg yolks, sugar and spices in a blender.
+- Whisk together the egg yolks, sugar, and spices or blend in a blender.

-- Bring up to low heat and whisk until barely starting to thicken.
+- Heat over low heat, whisking constantly until barely starting to thicken.

 - Stir in rum or brandy and serve hot or cold.